+The cute streets in London are endless.
 Seven Dials is an adorable neighborhood in Covent Garden that I discovered on this trip.
-There are lots of boutiques and shops, and nearby is Neal's Yard, a colorful alley and courtyard that is so picturesque.
+There are lots of boutiques and shops, and nearby is Neal’s Yard, a colorful alley and courtyard that is so picturesque.

 My Cup of Tea

-My Cup of Tea to rest our feet from a day of walking.
+We stopped in the darling My Cup of Tea to rest our feet from a day of walking.
 They served up matcha in traditional Japanese pottery bowls, and green tea was just what we needed to reenergize and hit the road again.

-Carnaby Street until this trip.
-There's lots of shopping and restaurants here, and we had dinner at Jinjuu and drinks at a fun Underground-themed bar called Cahoots in Kingly Court.
+The Soho district is large, and even though I’ve been nearby to Oxford Street and Regent Street, I’d never visited Carnaby Street until this trip.
+There’s lots of shopping and restaurants here, and we had dinner at Jinjuu and drinks at a fun Underground-themed bar called Cahoots in Kingly Court.

-Virgin Atlantic Clubhouse at Heathrow Airport, which was a nice way to settle in before the flight.
+I got to check out the Virgin Atlantic Clubhouse at Heathrow Airport, which was a nice way to settle in before the flight.
 There was plenty of space to lounge, dine, or work, and there is even an outdoor terrace to get fresh air.
 I had coffee and breakfast at the Clubhouse before venturing out into the airport for duty-free shopping (got a Gucci souvenir ;)).